Boston Accent Translator

 What Is the Boston Accent?

-How to Use This Boston Accent Translator
+How to Use the Boston Accent Translator

 1. Type your English text into the left box